cliveholloway/herbert/README.md

 ### Image OCR

-Using Anthropic's API for Claude, I batch process the source images into txt files using both the Sonnet and Opus models.
+Using Anthropic's API for Claude, I batch processed the source images into txt files using both the Sonnet and Opus models.

 I've been playing around with a few prompt structures, and have found that adding "hint" images